atikul-islam-sajib/segGAN/README.md

 ## Contributing
-Contributions to improve this implementation of SRGAN are welcome.
+Contributions to improve this implementation of seGAN are welcome.
 Please follow the standard fork-branch-pull request workflow.

 ## License
 Specify the license under which the project is made available (e.g., MIT License).